parallel-fs-utils/fs-drift/README.md

 - file and record sizes are completely random
 - random sequences of reads and writes
 - random sequences of creates and deletes

-Over a long enough period of time it is hoped that this behavior will induce filesystem aging.
+Over a long enough period of time it is hoped that this behavior will induce filesystem aging and stress comparable to that experienced by filesystems that have run for months or years.

 A basic design principle is use of randomness - we do not try to directly control the mix of reads and writes - instead we randomly generate a mix of requests, and over time the system reaches an equilibrium state.
 For example, filenames are generated at random (default is uniform distribution).
 When the test starts on an empty directory tree, creates succeed and reads fail with "file not found", so the directory tree fills up with files.
 As the maximum file count is approached, we start to see create failures of the form "file already exists", or if the test is big enough, create/append failures such as "no space".
 On the other hand, as the directory tree fills up, reads, deletes and other operation types are more likely to succeed.
 At some point, we reach an equilibrium where total space used stabilizes, create/read mix stabilizes, and then we can run the test forever in this state.